 scholarship was established by a generous gift from Jennifer and John Webley in memory of

 Rosemary Nebesky, former board member and friend of the Carson City Symphony Association.

 The award of $250 to $1,000 is to further the student's music education.
 It can be

 used, for example, for lessons, workshop, summer camp, master class, etc. Funds will

 be paid to the teacher or program, not to the individual applicant.

-Application form can by downloaded from the Symphony
+The application form can by downloaded from the Symphony website, CCSymphony.com, and

 may be available from school music teachers.
 Completed applications and supporting documents

 will be accepted by the Symphony at P.O.
 Box 2001, Carson City, NV 89702-2001, and must